 Fourteen great things about Mxyl

-1. He's able to figure out more computer stuff than I can.
+1. He's able to figure out more computer stuff than I can.2.
+He's humble about that.

 3. He's really strong.